Ecclesiastes 11

 The relationship between the command to rejoice and the warning of judgment in verse 9 has been interpreted differently:

 Verse 10 draws the practical conclusion with two more imperatives. וְהָסֵר כַּעַס מִלִּבֶּךָ -- "remove vexation from your heart."
-The word כַּעַס ("vexation, anger, grief") appeared in Ecclesiastes 1:18 and Ecclesiastes 7:3 and carries the sense of deep frustration and sorrow. וְהַעֲבֵר רָעָה מִבְּשָׂרֶךָ -- "put away pain from your body."
+The word כַּעַס ("vexation") recurs from Ecclesiastes 1:18 and Ecclesiastes 7:3, carrying the sense of deep frustration and grief. וְהַעֲבֵר רָעָה מִבְּשָׂרֶךָ -- "put away pain from your body."
 The word רָעָה here means "suffering" or "affliction" rather than moral evil.
 Together, heart and body (לֵב and בָּשָׂר) represent the whole person -- inner and outer life.

 The chapter closes with the verdict: כִּי הַיַּלְדוּת וְהַשַּׁחֲרוּת הָבֶל -- "for youth and the dawn of life are vapor."
 The word שַׁחֲרוּת is rare and debated.
 It may derive from שַׁחַר ("dawn"), meaning "the dawn of life," or from שָׁחֹר ("black"), referring to the time of black hair (as opposed to the gray hair of old age).
-Either derivation points to the same truth: the vigor and vitality of youth are הֶבֶל -- fleeting as vapor, beautiful as a sunrise but just as quickly gone.
-This final word prepares the reader for the extended metaphor of aging and death that opens Ecclesiastes 12, where the Teacher will describe in unforgettable poetry what happens when the days of darkness arrive.
+Either derivation points to the same truth: the vigor of youth is הֶבֶל -- fleeting as vapor.
+This final line prepares the reader for the extended metaphor of aging and death that opens Ecclesiastes 12, where the Teacher will describe what happens when the days of darkness arrive.